Parvenu

 A parvenu is a person who is a relative newcomer to a high-ranking socioeconomic class.
 The word is borrowed from the French language; it is the past participle of the verb parvenir (to reach, to arrive, to manage to do something).

-Origin

-The word parvenu typically describes a person who recently ascended the social ladder, especially a nouveau riche or "new money" individual.
-The famous Margaret Brown, who survived the sinking of the Titanic in 1912, was portrayed as a "new money" individual, most notably in the "climbing social classes" musical The Unsinkable Molly Brown, because of her impoverished Irish immigrant roots and lack of social pedigree.

 The Oxford English Dictionary defines a parvenu as: "A person from a humble background who has rapidly gained wealth or an influential social position; a nouveau riche; an upstart, a social climber.
 Also in extended use.
 Generally used with the implication that the person concerned is unsuited to the new social position, esp. through lacking the necessary manners or accomplishments."

 The term designates individuals not socially accepted by individuals already established in their new class.
 It expresses a form of classism.

-Social climber

 A social climber is a derogatory term that denotes someone who seeks social prominence through aggressive, fawning, or obsequious behavior.
 The term is sometimes used as synonymous with parvenu, and may be used as an insult, suggesting a poor work ethic or disloyalty to roots.
+Another synonym, with negative connotations, is arriviste.

 Examples

-Several examples might include athletic and entertainment professionals born and raised in poverty and suddenly finding themselves with significantly higher income due to their new-found celebrity status.